2024–25 Manchester City F.C. season

 The 2024–25 season was the 130th season in the existence of Manchester City Football Club and their 23rd consecutive season in the top flight of English football.
 In addition to the domestic league, where they were competing as four-time defending champions, Manchester City also participated in the FA Cup, EFL Cup, FA Community Shield, the revamped UEFA Champions League; entering the latter for the 14th consecutive season; and the expanded FIFA Club World Cup as winners of the 2022–23 UEFA Champions League.

 City began the season by defeating Manchester United 7–6 on penalties after a 1–1 draw in regular time on 10 August to win the FA Community Shield for the first time since 2019.
 This turned out to be their only honour of the season.
 On 30 October, they were eliminated in the fourth round of the EFL Cup by Tottenham Hotspur at their stadium in a 1–2 defeat, the team's first that season.
 This game marked the beginning of a recently unprecedented period of poor form for the team, which concluded at one win in thirteen matches, and included five consecutive losses for the first time in Pep Guardiola's managerial career and the worst run for City since the 2005–06 season.

 On 19 February, Manchester City were eliminated from the Champions League by Real Madrid, losing 3–6 on aggregate after having been beaten home and away by the reigning champions in the new knockout phase play-offs.
 This is the first season since 2012–13 where City had failed to reach the last 16 of the competition.
 On 17 May, they were beaten 1–0 by Crystal Palace in the FA Cup final, City's second consecutive cup final defeat.
 Palace's victory was their first-ever major title and ensured the Blues failed to claim major domestic silverware for the first time since the 2016–17 season.
 A 2–0 victory away to Fulham on the final day of the Premier League season ensured City secured third place in the standings and qualified for the following season's Champions League, their 15th consecutive appearance in the competition.

-After the end of the season proper, the club embarked on a significant transfer activity before travelling to the United States for the expanded Club World Cup as holders.
-On June 30, the Blues were beaten 4–3 after extra time by Al Hilal in the round of 16 after having swept their group stage opponents.
+After the end of the season proper, the club embarked on significant transfer activity, recruiting players such as Rayan Aït-Nouri, Tijjani Reijnders, and Rayan Cherki, before travelling to the United States for the newly expanded Club World Cup.
+On June 30, the Blues were beaten 4–3 after extra time by Al-Hilal in the round of 16 after having swept their group stage opponents.